Coca-Cola Cherry: Diet/Light version

 With the success of the original Cherry Coke, Diet Cherry Coke was introduced in 1986 as a low-calorie version of the original and the first flavor expansion within the Diet Coke lineup.
 It has also been marketed in some countries as "Coca-Cola Cherry Light" and "Coca-Cola Light Cherry", while its original name was renamed to "Diet Coke Cherry" in 2005.
 The drink is also available within Coca-Cola Freestyle machines.

-In October 2020, The Coca-Cola Company announced that the drink would be withdrawn from the American market at the end of December 2020.
-It was announced in January 2025 that Diet Coke Cherry will be returning in stores for a limited time only under its original name of Diet Cherry Coke, exclusively in Kroger stores in the US.
-In addition 32 packs will exclusively be available only in Costco stores in Canada.
-The return will feature the retro 1980s design of the product.
+In October 2020, the Coca-Cola Company announced that the drink would be withdrawn from the American market at the end of December 2020.
+It was announced in January 2025 that Diet Coke Cherry would be returning in stores for a limited time only under its original name of Diet Cherry Coke, exclusively in Kroger stores in the US.
+In addition, 32 packs would be exclusively available in Costco stores in Canada.
+The return featured the retro 1980s design of the product.
+In 2026, it was revived permanently on store shelves.

 The drink was released in Great Britain in 2006, replacing Coca-Cola Vanilla and Diet Coke Vanilla.
 In 2018, to coincide with Diet Coke's "Millenial" rebranding, Diet Coke Cherry was fully replaced with Diet Coke Feisty Cherry, which featured a bolder cherry taste than the original and was produced till 2020.
 In October 2025, the drink was relaunched in Great Britain with the same retro-packaging as the US and Canada, and was released exclusively in Tesco stores.
+This limited run also proved successful for Coca-Cola, announcing in December 2025 that the drink would also see a permanent return in the UK beginning in January 2026.